Accord-Project/bsdd/README1.md

 } order by xsd:decimal(?ver)
 ```

-We have seen no guidance how version numbers should be formatted.
+We have seen no guidance on how version numbers should be formatted.

 -   If they are decimal number, they should be recorded with type `xsd:decimal` so they can be compared and sorted
     (we cast them to that datatype in the query above)